 Oxygen is about 20% of air, while carbon dioxide is only 0.038% of air.
 Thus, carbon dioxide is capable of tripling from such a small number, while oxygen is mostly unchanged.

-Carbon Dioxide Can be Harmful
+Carbon Dioxide Can Be Harmful

 Although we don’t have to worry about running out of oxygen, too much carbon dioxide can be harmful.
 The levels in the Smart Air office during the test (1,000-3,500PPM) can make people feel drowsy.
 These levels may even worsen people’s performance on cognitive tests.
+In addition, high levels of CO2 can indicate poor ventilation.
+Poor ventilation increases the risk of virus spread.

 Three Simple Ways to Lower CO2 Levels